 Chilling Experience at Museu do Aljube

-I returned to Lisbon in time to vote for the 2015 Legislative Elections (where people elect their representatives to the Parliament, who then choose a Prime Minister).
+I returned to Lisbon in time to vote in the 2015 Legislative Elections (where people elect their representatives to the Parliament, who then choose a Prime Minister).
 I remembered being little and going with my parents to vote, they explained to me how important it was because there was a time when people weren’t allowed to express themselves or choose their government in a democratic way.
 For me voting is more than a right, it’s very close to a basic need.
 The Museu do Aljube was a very emotional experience because it details Portugal’s political path from the conservative dictatorship in the 1930’s to the military coup in 1974.
 The Portuguese seemed to forget (or choose not to see) this part of History, “let bygones be bygones”.
-Yes, we talk about it in History classes, but the details, the suffering and the torture the political prisoners went through?
-It has always been very hush hush until this museum was created.
+Yes, we talk about it in History classes, but the details, the suffering, and the torture the political prisoners went through?
+It has always been very hush-hush until this museum was created.
 It was chilling, but it was necessary, to name the dead, to showcase their rebellious spirit.

 This is a photo of a video of a speech from Marcelo Caetano, the last Prime Minister of the dictatorship.
 What made me stop and hear it, over and over again, was how similar it sounded (in tone and in content) to any speech about austerity by the Prime Minister at the time, Passos Coelho (who has since been defeated at the October elections).
 Can you imagine thinking you just regressed forty years? (and not in a fun “Back to the Future Way”) That thought lingered on the back of my mind for weeks.